 Capital Markets Union

-Increasing long term investments in the real European economy is the core policy of the Capital Markets Union (CMU), and this means it is vital that the CMU works for pension funds.
+On 24 September 2020 the European Commission adopted a new Capital Markets Union (CMU) action plan.
+Increasing long term investments in the real European economy is the core policy of the CMU, and this means it is vital that the CMU works for pension funds.

 Many pension funds currently encounter barriers in the form of a mismatch between their own long-term investment horizons and the short-term focus of much of the regulatory framework.